brianreumere/mutualaid.info/hugo/mutualaid.info/content/posts/2024-11-04-a-rough-sketch-of-at-protocol-and-pds-self-hosting.md

 }
 ```

 The `records` array contains all of the posts I've made on WhiteWind.
-I can similary find all of the posts I've made on Bluesky by changing the `collection` query parameter value to `com.bsky.feed.post`.
+I can similary find all of the posts I've made on Bluesky by changing the `collection` query parameter value to `app.bsky.feed.post`.

 These collection names are [NSIDs](https://atproto.com/guides/glossary#nsid-namespaced-id) (or Namespace IDs), and are identifiers for Lexicon schemas (which are formatted as reverse DNS names).
 There is some technical background of why Bluesky developed Lexicon in the post [Why not RDF in the AT Protocol?](https://www.pfrazee.com/blog/why-not-rdf) by Paul Frazee.
 In short, each collection type (as well as XRPC API endpoints and event stream messages, but I'm not going to get into those here) is defined by a Lexicon schema (the [Lexicon spec is here](https://atproto.com/specs/lexicon)) and applications that use the atproto network can create arbitrary new collections with schemas that fit their intended use.
 [Schemas aren't necessarily available via an API](https://atproto.com/guides/lexicon#schema-distribution) but may be published somewhere.
 For example, [various Bluesky lexicons are here](https://github.com/bluesky-social/atproto/tree/main/lexicons).